google-deepmind/mujoco/doc/modeling.rst

 The entire process of parsing and compilation is very fast - less than a second if the model does not contain large meshes or actuator lengthranges that need to be computed via simulation.
 This makes it possible to design models interactively, by re-loading often and visualizing the changes.
-Note that the `simulate.cc`_ code sample has a keyboard shortcut for re-loading the current model (Ctrl+L).
+Note that the :ref:`simulate.cc <saSimulate>` code sample has a keyboard shortcut for re-loading the current model (Ctrl+L).

 .. _Save: